Coffea charrieriana: Biochemistry

-Further genetic analysis of long tandem repeat retrotransposons (LTR-RT), more specifically of the lineages SIRE and Del were analysed for the C.charrieriana.
+Further genetic analysis of long tandem repeat retrotransposons (LTR-RT), more specifically of the lineages SIRE and Del, were analysed in C. charrieriana.
 LTR-RT are redundant sections of the plant genome.
-It was found that whilst other West and Central African Coffea species contained 4.5-5.1% of SIRE lineage, the C.charrieriana contained 3.2%.
-In addition, the C.charrieriana also had the lowest percentage of Del fraction, at 13.1% compared to 14–16.2% found in other West and Central African species.
-This suggests that with the observations of SIRE and Del, the C.charrieriana is genetically distinct to its geographical counterpart species.
+It was found that whilst other West and Central African Coffea species contained 4.5–5.1% of SIRE lineage, C. charrieriana contained 3.2%.
+In addition, C. charrieriana also had the lowest percentage of Del fraction, at 13.1% compared to 14–16.2% found in other West and Central African species.
+This suggests that with the observations of SIRE and Del, C. charrieriana is genetically distinct to its geographical counterpart species.

 Coffea charrieriana also has the largest chloroplast genome within the Coffea genus.
-When clustering the 52 species from Coffea and Psilanthus, the C.charrieriana, along with another species, the P.travancorensis, were excluded from the clusters due to poor analysis results.
-Though the C.charrieriana originates from Cameroon, genetic results suggest a placement of the C.charrieriana between the two genus of Psilanthus and Coffea.
+When clustering the 52 species from Coffea and Psilanthus, C. charrieriana, along with another species, P. travancorensis, were excluded from the clusters due to poor analysis results.
+Though C. charrieriana originates from Cameroon, genetic results suggest a placement of C. charrieriana between the two genera of Psilanthus and Coffea.
 It is genetically similar to West and Central African Coffea species but shares morphological similarities with Psilanthus, such as its vegetation.
-The difficulty in grouping C.charrieriana is likely the result of ancient hybridisation between the C.charrieriana and a Psilanthus chloroplast, leading to a mixed genome.
+The difficulty in grouping C. charrieriana is likely the result of ancient hybridisation between C. charrieriana and a Psilanthus chloroplast, leading to a mixed genome.

-Alkaloids are found in many plants including coffee and tea but only very little amounts were present in the C.charrieriana.
+Alkaloids are found in many plants including coffee and tea, but only very small amounts are present in C. charrieriana.